Dominic Rigby

 2. Reasoning with Next Token Prediction (RNTP): (allowing the model to reason about the next token during pre-training)

-3. **When doing PPO/GRPO, make the upper bound clip larger ($ \epsilon_{clip, high} - 1 > 1 - \epsilon_{clip, low }$)**\
+3. When doing PPO/GRPO, make the upper bound clip larger

 • The upper clip bound being higher increases the probability of unlikely choices and increases exploration (as in ProRL and Play to Generalise) improve exploration and stability.

-• Generating both best and worst moves in game scenarios deepens model understanding of decision boundaries (Play to Generalise)
+• Generating both best and worst moves in game scenarios deepens model understanding of decision boundaries (Play to Generalise).

-6. Beware When Using Qwen for RL
+5. Beware When Using Qwen for RL

-• FinCoT improved performance by giving the reasoning model **strucutred chain-of-thought prompts.
+• FinCoT improved performance by giving the reasoning model **structured chain-of-thought prompts.
 For finance problems, methods to solve certain types of problems are well known, or at least the important things to look for.
 These chain of thought patterns are generated using DeepResearch and then added to the prompt after the question as a suggestion of how to think.

-8. Creating ‘soups’ of all your different hyperparameter fine-tuning models can improve performance.
+7. Creating ‘soups’ of all your different hyperparameter fine-tuning models can improve performance.

 • ModelSoups achieved SotA performance on ImageNet by doing a greedy mix (only add if it improves performance).
 This works as fine-tuned models often end up in the same loss valley and therefore averaging their performance can lead to lower loss and better performance.